Jeremy-Cleland/js-401d51-class-41/README.md

     - [ ] The user should be able to mark a todo item as complete.
     - [ ] The user should be able to unmark a todo item as complete.
     - [ ] The user should be able to see a list of all completed todo items.
+    - [x] The user should be able to delete the task

 ---